-As indicated in 3GPP TS 33.501 [15], the access to the Nnrf_NFManagement API may be authorized by means of the OAuth2 protocol (see IETF RFC 6749 [16]), using the "Client Credentials" authorization grant, where the NRF plays the role of the authorization server.
+As indicated in clause 13.3 of 3GPP TS 33.501 [15], when static authorization is not used, the access to the Nnrf_NFManagement API may be authorized by means of the OAuth2 protocol (see IETF RFC 6749 [16]), using the "Client Credentials" authorization grant, where the NRF plays the role of the authorization server.

-If Oauth2 authorization is used, an NF Service Consumer, prior to consuming services offered by the Nnrf_NFManagement API, shall obtain a "token" from the authorization server, by invoking the Access Token Request service, as described in clause 5.4.2.2.
+If Oauth2 authorization is used by Nnrf_NFManagement API, an NF Service Consumer, prior to consuming services offered by the Nnrf_NFManagement API, shall obtain a "token" from the authorization server, by invoking the Access Token Request service, as described in clause 5.4.2.2.

 NOTE: When multiple NRFs are deployed in a network, the NRF used as authorization server is the same NRF where the Nnrf_NFManagement service is invoked by the NF Service Producer.

-The Nnrf_NFManagement API defines scopes for OAuth2 authorization as specified in 3GPP TS 33.501 [15]; it defines a single scope consisting on the name of the service (i.e., "nnrf-nfm"), and it does not define any additional scopes at resource or operation level.
+The Nnrf_NFManagement API defines scopes for OAuth2 authorization as specified in clause 13.3 of 3GPP TS 33.501 [15]; it defines a single scope consisting on the name of the service (i.e., "nnrf-nfm"), and it does not define any additional scopes at resource or operation level.